 TeamFSC Surrogate, Shannon, shares, “This journey with FSC will be one I’ll always remember.
 The Family Source team has been so helpful and encouraging through the whole process.
 My intended parents were the perfect fit and we have made a great connection.
 Plus my children think it is awesome their mommy is helping make another family.”

-Before you leap right in and tell your kids that you’re going to be a surrogate, introduce the concept gently with a hypothetical situation.
-There are lots of great children’s books about surrogacy that are designed to inform without overwhelming a young mind.
+Introduce the concept gently with a children’s books about surrogacy.
+These books are designed to inform without overwhelming a young mind.
 Once they’ve got the hang of the idea, you can ask them what they’d think about their Mom being a surrogate.

 Older children may be somewhat sensitive about what other people will think.
-Help them understand what an amazing journey they’re going to be a part of, and that you’ll need their support.
-The more included they feel, the easier it will be to accept.
+Help them understand how meaningful this journey is and why you decided to be a surrogate.

 Young children, on the other hand, may find it a little confusing that mommy is having a baby but they aren’t getting a little brother or sister.
 A great way to explain this is to say that you know another mommy whose ‘tummy is broken’, and so her baby has to live in your tummy instead.
 You’re just keeping her baby safe so it grows big enough to go to its other home.

-Most of all – be positive.
-This can be difficult when your hormones are all over the place, but the more excited you are, the easier it will be for children to accept and appreciate what’s happening.
+• Be positive.
+The more excited you are, the easier it will be for children to accept and appreciate what’s happening.

 Ready to Become a Surrogate?